Apply to Face Blog

 Mine is 18cm x 26cm

-I bake it in a preheated oven at 190 C/375 F/Gas Mark 5 for about 45 minutes.
+I bake it in a preheated oven at 190 C/375 F/Gas Mark 5 for about 35-45 minutes.
+You want it golden brown with the crispy bits sticking up from the top of the stuffing a deeper brown.

 If your sausage meat has produced a lot of fat then very carefully tip most of it away by tipping the dish gently up.
 You may need another pair of hands to help here.